 We fight this.
 We define interfaces and behaviors and contracts and protocols and standards.
 We deploy microservices which can change independently in containers which can run anywhere.

-Yet many developers happily accept stock options as payment, or retirement plans which require vesting.
+Yet many developers happily couple their investments with their employer by accepting stock options as payment or retirement plans which require vesting.

 I'm no expert on stock options, but I know that "unicorn" companies are rare.
 And I've heard that the fine print on stock options can hold nasty surprises, even if the company does well.

 If you start your own company, you take on all of the risk and all of the reward.
 If you work purely for a salary, you opt out of both.
 It's valid that there are options in between.
 In general, I think that the "expected value" of options should be considered as zero.

 But for me, the overlooked issue is coupling.
 If you want to be able to change your job without changing your investment or vice versa, watch out for these things.

 Your first job can be hard to find.
 After that, it gets easier.
 That means you can be choosier.